routerworld3/wiki_vp/k8/draft/01_k8_lstio.md

 ## 0. The Mental Model First

+When you wish to deploy an application in Kubernetes, you usually define three components:

+- **Deployment** — a recipe for creating copies of your application.
+- **Service** — an internal load balancer that routes the traffic to Pods.
+- **An Ingress** — a description of how the traffic should flow from outside the cluster to your Service **Notes**: with istio Ingress replaced with Gateway and Virtual Services

 Before looking at YAML, remember who does what.

 | Object | Plain-English Job | What It Does **Not** Do |